jenna-labelle/UKy-Cardio-Analsyis-RNASeq-miRNASeq/RNASeq_miRNASeq_Analysis/README.md

 ![RNASeqApproach](RNASeq_DEMethod.PNG)

 ## miRNASeq Analysis approach:
-**Goal:** Identify potential miRNA biomarkers of DCM.
-In addition, identify miRNAs with high disease association by comparing differentially expressed miRNAs to their differentially expressed mRNA targets.
-Determine what pathways the targets of this subset of miRNAs act in.
+**Goal:** Perform DE analysis of miRNAs to identify DE miRs and potential miRNA biomarkers of DCM- `miRNA_DEAnalysis.Rmd`.
+In addition, identify miRNAs with high disease association by comparing differentially expressed miRNAs to their differentially expressed mRNA targets- `Integrating_RNASeq_and_miRNASeq_DE_Results.Rmd`.
+Determine what pathways the targets of this subset of miRNAs act in- `Integrating_RNASeq_and_miRNASeq_DE_Results.Rmd`

-miRNA and mRNA DE results integrated in `Integrating_RNASeq_and_miRNASeq_DE_Results.Rmd`

 **Graphical summary of approach:**